 Even better, these ideal customers are confident in recommending your brand to their friends—with the enthusiasm they have for you, they’re your best advocates.
 And their recommendations are extremely powerful:

 - Nielsen reports that referred customers are 4 times more likely to buy from you than non-referred customers.

 - And according to Harvard Business Review, referred customers are 18% more loyal than other customers.
 So, loyal customers who refer their friends create other lasting customers!

 Needless to say, you’ll want to have as many brand loyal customers on your side as possible!

 To increase your chances of building brand loyalty, you’ll need to set up foundations that turn purchasing from you into a habit.
 Much of this involves building subconscious emotional connections through your branding.

-Branding includes your personality, colors, messaging, imagery, mission, and values—basically, what people immediately think of when they think of your company
+Branding (also called brand marketing) includes your personality, colors, messaging, imagery, mission, and values—basically, what people immediately think of when they think of your company

 So, how can you build the right connections with the right customers?
 It’s all about fostering appropriate emotional connections with your brand, consciously and unconsciously, that make purchasing from your brand a habit.

 Source: USC Applied Psychology

 The University of Southern California explains that building these emotional connections depends on crafting a solid brand personality, and centering all other brand efforts around this personality.
 (We’ve included their infographic with the full details behind this approach above.)